A Google Doodle Game published on Dec 4, 2017 in celebration of “kids coding” looks like this:

 - Evaluate effect

-Is this a good model?
+This is rooted in batch style programming.
+There are tools and techniques to incrementally improve this experience, for instance by automating the generation of the source text—but is the fundamental model here even a good one?
 Of particular interest is the complexity added in #3 above, when you consider the combined effect in a system containing two or more OS processes with distinct programming languages and toolchains.

 Interestingly, Smalltalk environments from the 70s explored a more interactive and live model than what I describe above, but the batch model is still predominant today, in spite of the increase in computing power.